farmera/sare_grant/study_methods.md

 ![](img/ndvi_biology.png)
 ###### Figure 2.

-Earlier we learned about a set of images that were captured using a pair of consumer cameras.
+In [Section 3](kites_balloons_drones.md) we learned about a set of images that were captured using a pair of consumer cameras.
 These were later processed to produce both an NRG image along with a final index image, known as an NDVI index.
 The mathematical expression used to create an NDVI index is as follows: